dongsukim1/Hunger/README.md

 - scikit-learn

 ## Scope and Non-Goals
-The system will support < 10 users, limited geographic scope (e.g., an arbitrary chunk of the Bay Area), and one-time ingestion of third-party data.
+The system will support < 10 users, limited geographic scope (e.g., currently Mission, San Francisco), and one-time ingestion of third-party data.
 Social features, real-time synchronization, a decent looking frontend, multi-user support, and UX features beyond the bare minimum are explicitly out of scope.
 The focus is on correctness, clarity, modularity, and extensibility rather than scale or polish.

 ## Core Principles
 - External APIs are ingestion-only, not runtime dependencies.